mateoconlechuga/cesium/icons_descriptions.md

 ## TI-BASIC Headers

 TI-BASIC programs can have custom icons and descriptions.
-Note that '0' indicates a transparent color in the following hex strings.
+The '0' character indicates a transparent color in the following hex strings.

 I recommend using TIFreak's icon creator, available at the following URL: https://www.ticalc.org/archives/files/fileinfo/460/46035.html